 I am sorry to again flog this nifty new idea that all money belongs in banks where it can be watched and controlled.
 I don't like the implications.
 After earning it, it is OUR money.
-Money is supposed to be a kind of civilizing "tool" that can serve it's 3 functions, varyingly, based upon what the users "allow".
+Money is supposed to be a kind of civilizing "tool" that can serve it's 3 functions.
 We use it as a basic unit of account, a standard.
 It is also a currency - medium of exchange but finally a store of value.
 It is possible to define money so as to do each of these jobs more precisely or less rigorously.
 It is supposed to optimize all 3 but if its exchange function is promoted over its store of value function then perhaps those dependent upon it for "savings", are losers.
 Such is in fact the case.
 Savers are being savaged.
 There was a time when money was something external to human definition.
 It was not an agreed upon ideal but an archetypal "thing"-Real.
 That concept of money being Real is under attack.
 As only a number in an account it is a permission in a relationship, not a thing.

 E-money is designed to accentuate the idea of "currency" and phase out the idea of "store of value".

 Once you have determined who gets to create money and who has to use it then saving can be "managed" An entity that can limitlessly create new money does not need to worry about "saving".
 Our government has unfortunately worked itself into that condition.
 It has so much old debt that even being able to create new money out of new debt is not enough to pay all its responsibilities.
 Hence, a new solution: electronic money.